kannankvs/md2/Command-Reference.md

 **show ip bgp neighbors**

-This command displays all the details of IPv4 & IPv6 (TBD: Is it expected to show IPv6 also? ) BGP neighbors when no optional argument is specified.
+This command displays all the details of IPv4 & IPv6 (TBD: Is it expected to show IPv6 also?
+Lets document as it is and raise ImprovementTicket to repo) BGP neighbors when no optional argument is specified.

 When the optional argument IPv4_address is specified, it displays the detailed neighbor information about that specific IPv4 neighbor.